spacetelescope/jwst_backgrounds/README.md

 - Plot the total background for that target versus calendar day.
 - Compute the number of days per year that the target is observable at low background, for a given wavelength and a selectable threshold.
+- Save the retrieved background data to file.

 This code was written by Jane Rigby (GSFC, Jane.Rigby@nasa.gov) and Klaus Pontoppidan (STScI, pontoppi@stsci.edu) The background cache was prepared by Wayne Kinzel at STScI, and is the same as used by the JWST Exposure Time Calculator.